Caitlyn Jenner Meets Stephen King’s Pennywise In Offensive ISIS-Fueled Ads

 In this case, details The Hollywood Reporter, Sabo took certain promotional images being distributed for the adaptation of Stephen King’s It, a horror movie scheduled for release in September, and photoshopped Caitlyn Jenner’s head onto the images.
 Jenner’s likeness replaces that of Pennywise, the film’s primary antagonist.

 Sabo did not just implement the unholy switcheroo on one picture and slap it up on a single bus stop like most vandals probably would.
-Instead he printed a whole line of pictures in which Caitlyn Jenner takes Pennywise’s place and posted them in a variety of physical locations around Los Angeles, from the ads on bus stops to the back of park benches located directly in front of the studios of FOX News.
+Instead, he printed a whole line of pictures in which Caitlyn Jenner takes Pennywise’s place and posted them in a variety of physical locations around Los Angeles, from the ads on bus stops to the back of park benches located directly in front of the studios of FOX News.

 Interestingly, Sabo did not orchestrate this unauthorized Kendall Jenner mockery campaign simply as a darkly humorous way of making fun of the icon; at least, that’s what he says.
 His reasons for demeaning Caitlyn Jenner (and you can be assured that crudely superimposing Jenner’s head over that of one of the most vile characters in cinema is meant as an insult) are deeper than simple dislike.